basiaz79/My-Portfolio/README.md

 analyze and problem solving, attention to detail, and communication skills.

+I have basic knowledge and practical experience in testing SQL, API, HTML, XML, JSON.
+I have practiced extensively using tools such Testrail, Jira, Qase, Trello, DBeaver, Postman and DevTools.
+Currently I continue expanding my knowledge into Automation testing.

 I am motivated by the prospect of discovering new technologies, methodologies, and testing techniques to sharpen my skills.
 Expanding my knowledge base and working with a team of like minded individuals where ideas are shared, challenges are tackled collectively, and successes are celebrated together

+If you are looking for a QA Engineer with strong analytical skills, and a passion for creating high-quality products, please feel free to contact me.

 # <h2>TECH SKILLS</h2>